luwaiwong/notes/Economics/ECO200 Notes/ECO200 Notes.md

 > [!quote]- Solving for Hicksian Demand
 > ![Pasted image 20231110163239](attachments/Pasted%20image%2020231110163239.png)
-[](Pasted%20image%2020231110163239.png)t, or non-profit uses inputs to create a good or service for which others are willing to pay*
+[Pasted image 20231110163239](attachments/Pasted%20image%2020231110163239.png)t, or non-profit uses inputs to create a good or service for which others are willing to pay*

 [Capital](Capital.md) is money
 [Labour](Labour.md) is people